 Because the purpose of online backup is to help you recover your data and resources, it comes with a set of features tailored to this purpose (rather than storage).

 Online backup, for example, allows you to retain your file system structure and set scheduled backups based on your business needs.

-Some online backup services allow you to perform more cloud-related activities like share files.
+Some online backup services allow you to perform more cloud-related activities like sharing files.
 However, those capabilities are not always as robust as cloud storage services.

-What does Cloud Storage and online backup have in common?
+What do Cloud Storage and online backup have in common?